maclarel/maclarel/README.md

 ### 👋 Hello!

-I work with GitHub's Security team to help ensure the safety, reliability, and security of GitHub as the home for all developers!
+I currently work at GitHub ensuring the safety, reliability, and security of our platform and users.

-I'm passionate about solving problems and ~breaking~ playing around with new technologies.
-I dabble with home automation, participate in CTF events, enjoy long walks on the beach, and probably spend too much time cuddling with my puppy 🐶!

-### 🔭 What do I use to work?

-I primarily work with Shell, Python, Ruby, Ansible, and Terraform for home projects as well as tooling used across our teams at GitHub and our customers!
-Pretty much all of my work is either done in a web browser or in Vim 🤓

-### 🌱 What am I learning?

-Ongoing learnings with Ruby, Python, refining my CTF skills... and the never ending journey to have better dotfiles.
+I'm passionate about solving problems and ~learning~ breaking new technologies.
+When not bug hunting in OSS projects you can find me building/playing CTF challenges or lurking in the shadows at many security conferences across North America.

 ### 📫 Want to connect?

 - [Mastodon](https://infosec.exchange/@gill3tt3)
 - [LinkedIn](https://www.linkedin.com/in/loganmaclaren/)
 - [Blog](https://maclaren.dev)

+`dHR2YXM6Ly9uYWgua293ZXVzaS5uYW0veWx0dGw/Zz1wUXk0aDlXeEJuQw==`